Roderic I. Pettigrew

-Roderic Ivan Pettigrew is an American physicist, engineer, and physician who is CEO of EnHealth and Executive Dean for EnMed at Texas A&M University.
+Roderic Ivan Pettigrew is an American physicist, engineer, and physician who is the former Executive Dean for EnMed at Texas A&M University.
 From 2002-November 2017, he was the founding director of the National Institute of Biomedical Imaging and Bioengineering (NIBIB) at the National Institutes of Health (NIH).
 He is a pioneer and world expert in cardiovascular magnetic resonance imaging (MRI).

 Early life and education

 Pettigrew was born in Georgia, the second of three children.
 He spent his pre-college years in Albany, Georgia in the 1960s, during the peak of the civil rights movement.
 His primary education was in a segregated school system, during the period that overlapped with passage and enactment of the Civil Rights Act of 1964.

 Following 11th grade and without graduating from high school, Pettigrew accepted an early admission scholarship from Charles E. Merrill, Jr., to attend Morehouse College in Atlanta, Georgia.
 While majoring in physics he also studied philosophy, art, and German at the Institute of European Studies for a year in Vienna, Austria, through a second Merrill scholarship.
 He received a Bachelor of Science degree in physics from Morehouse in 1972.

 Pettigrew then attended Rensselaer Polytechnic Institute (RPI) which had begun a new program in medical physics, and in 1973 he received a Master of Science degree in nuclear science and engineering.
 He subsequently pursued a unique research program in applying nuclear engineering to medical problems at the Massachusetts Institute of Technology (MIT), which culminated in 1977 with a Ph.D. in applied radiation physics from the Department of Nuclear Engineering.
 There he was a Harvard-MIT Health Sciences and Technology Whitaker Fellow, where he helped research the application of boron-neutron capture therapy for malignant brain tumors.
 In 1979, Pettigrew received his M.D. from the Miller School of Medicine at the University of Miami in a then-novel program which only admitted students who already held a Ph.D. in a science field.
 This accelerated program over 24 consecutive months aimed to train physician-scientists who would bring new perspectives to meeting healthcare challenges.

 Pettigrew completed a medical internship and residency in internal medicine at Emory University Affiliated Hospitals and in 1983 completed a residency in nuclear medicine at the University of California San Diego.
 There he began work on single-photon emission computed tomography and non-invasive cardiac imaging.